seamus-finn/seamus-finn.github.io/_projects/2026-Nutcracker.md

 ## Part 2: Beam Deflection and Material Selection

 The second stage of the design analyzed the elastic deflection of the nutcracker handles.
-The objective was to select a beam cross-section and material that would keep the vertical deflection below 2% of the beam length while remaining as mass-efficient as possible.
+The objective was to select a beam cross-section and material that would keep the vertical deflection below 2% of the beam length while while maintaining a compact and practical handle geometry.

 The design requirements were: